 Each Monday and Wednesday we’ll take attendance in discussion section, and each lecture will be accompanised by a series of short “self-check” questions on Gradescope.
 Self-checks will be due at 11:59pm the day after the corresponding lecture is given.
 Each discussion attendance is worth 2 points and each self-lecture is worth 1 point.

 Let’s get honest about being honest.
 It is truly a disappointment to catch students cheating.
 All we really want is for you to learn the material and if the class is stressful enough that you feel the need to cheat, we have failed as instructors.
 If you are feeling stressed out in the course, please tell us.
 We will do what we can to help you.

 Maintaining academic integrity is a crucial part of your learning experience, as cheating prevents us as instructors from understanding where our model of instruction isn’t working.
 We understand that academics can be stressful and that it might be tempting to cheat; however, there are ways to meet your goals that don’t require academically dishonest means.
 Here, we will lay out our academic integrity policies and some good practices that will help you avoid academic dishonesty and improve your overall mastery of the material.

 What constitutes cheating?

-- Copying part or all of another student’s project code with the exception of your partner(s).
+- Copying part or all of another student’s project code with the exception of your partner(s) assuming that the project you are working on allows for partnered work.
 This includes students from previous semesters (we still have their code and will know if you do this).